You are going to learn about blogging vs vlogging and which will make you better money fast.

 Another potential con of vlogging comes down to the work involved.
 While writing a blog can take some time, you are essentially just writing and editing an article from your computer.

 When vlogging, you need to worry about the lighting, getting the right information out, making sure you are in-focus and the audio is all right.

 You also need to edit all of the footage you have and condense it, without messing up the flow.
 It is a lot of work and can be a real grind.

 These can often cost you hundreds or potentially even thousands of dollars.
-While you don’t need them right as you start, as you start to grow, you should begin to improve your quality.
+While you don’t need them right as you start, you should begin to improve your quality as you start to grow.